Inside the Volcano

 Want to know what a Volcano looks like from the inside?
 Then jump on this Half-Day Lava Caving Trip inside Thrihnjukagigur crater

 Have you ever wondered what a volcano looks like from the inside?
 This unique excursion, only available during a short period in the summer, takes you quite literally inside a dormant volcano.
+This is the only volcano in the world where it’s possible to visit it’s magma chamber!

 May 15th - October 15th